learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ```

-Great, now that we have the complete text files into `lines` RDD, we can easily use the map function to break it down further into individual words and parallelize it accordingly.
+Great, now that the complete text file is in a `lines` RDD, we can easily use the map function to break it down further into individual words and parallelize it accordingly.

-__Note: Parallelization is handled by Spark environment according to available infrastructure and doesn't need any further configuration__.
+__Note: Parallelization is handled by the Spark environment according to available infrastructure and doesn't need any further configuration__.

 ## The MAP function `map(func)`

-The Map function for this example uses keys that are of type String (the words) and values that are integers.
+The Map function for this example uses keys that are of type string (the words) and values that are integers.
 The Map task reads a document and breaks it into its sequence of words `w1, w2, . . . , wn`.
-It then emits a sequence of key-value pairs for each word where the word itself is the key and the value is always 1.
+It then makes a sequence of key-value pairs for each word where the word itself is the key and the value is always 1.
 That is, the output of the Map task for this document is the sequence of key-value pairs as shown below:

 > `(w1, 1), (w2, 1), . . . ,(wn, 1)`

 This step performs the following two sub-steps:

-* Splitting step takes input DataSet from Source and divides it into smaller Sub-Sets.
+* A splitting step that takes the input data set from the source and divides it into smaller sub-sets.
-* Mapping step takes those smaller Sub-DataSets and performs required action or computation on each Sub-DataSet.
+* A mapping step that takes those smaller sub-sets and performs an action or computation on each sub-set.

 ### Spark Mapping functions

 Previously, we saw that:

-- `map(func)`	returns a new distributed dataset formed by passing each element of the source through a function `func`.
+- `map(func)` returns a new distributed data set formed by passing each element of the source through a function `func`.

-- `flatMap(func)` maps each input item to 0 or more output items (so `func` should return a Seq rather than a single item).
+- `flatMap(func)` maps each input item to 0 or more output items (so `func` should return a seq rather than a single item).

-`flatMap()` breaks the output of the lambda function into individual RDD elements (as opposed to map).
+`flatMap()` breaks the output of a lambda function into individual RDD elements (as opposed to map).

 ---

-* Use `RDD.flatMap` to split the lines by the spaces and collect into one flat RDD.
+* Use `RDD.flatMap` to split the lines by whitespace and collect into one flat RDD.

-* The transformation is defined in the lambda expression, where the input x is defined as producing result
+* The transformation is defined in the lambda expression, where the input x is defined as producing the result of `x.split(' ')`.
-`x.split(' ')`.

 * Use the `RDD.take(n)` method to pick n words from the top of the sequence. n=10